reach-sh/reach-lang/docs/dev/src/workshop/fomo/index.md

 ```

-We use `{!reach} parallelReduce` to allow Buyers to purchase tickets until
+We use `{!rsh} parallelReduce` to allow Buyers to purchase tickets until
 the deadline passes and accumulate the current winner.
 We maintain the invariant
 that the balance must be equal to the number of tickets sold multiplied by the
 ticket price.